 The past two years she has worked with kids and adolescents with different specific needs and their learning processes, and with their families in the emotional and relational aspects.
 She is interested in parental styles and family dynamics, as relating to the emotional development in children and adolescents.

-Melissa Lovitz is a doctoral student in the Human Developmental Economics program at the Eliot-Pearson Department of Child Study and Human Development.
+Melissa Lovitz (she/her/hers) is a doctoral student in the Human Developmental Economics program at the Eliot-Pearson Department of Child Study and Human Development.
 Melissa received her Bachelor’s degree in Human Development and Family Studies from the University of Connecticut.
 She received her Master’s degree in Urban Education Policy from Brown University.
-Prior to joining TIER she worked as a Research Coordinator at the Brazelton Touchpoints Center at Boston Children’s Hospital.
+Prior to joining TIER, she worked as a Research Coordinator at the Brazelton Touchpoints Center at Boston Children’s Hospital.

 Melissa is interested in studying parent-child relationships, family engagement, and parental role construction in the contexts of early childhood education and development.